Sniff out my favorite human food for Yorkies (other dogs are welcome too)!

 #6 Green Peas

-My top human food for Yorkies!
-My little Yorkie heart melts for little GREEN PEAS.
+It is indisputable that green peas are one of the best human foods for Yorkies!
+ARRRF, my little Yorkie heart melts for little GREEN PEAS.
 I love to steam them so they come out succulent and slightly crunchy.
-Packed with vitamins A, B, and K, green peas are safe for your dog – well, as long as you don’t overfeed.
+Packed with vitamins A, B, and K, green peas are pawfectly safe for your dog – well, as long as you don’t overfeed.
 Since they’re so delicious and tiny, they make pawsome training treats.
-Just make sure that the temperature has cooled down before serving them to your precious pooch.
-To switch things up, I also like to slurp up some unseasoned steamed edamame, whether at home or at a Japanese restaurant.
-ARF course, it’s best to keep those crunchy pea pods away from your Yorkie’s little mouth to avoid choking or any adverse reaction.
+Just make sure that the temperature has cooled down before serving them to your precious Yorkie.

 #7 Pasta

-When I left my pawbulous life in Florence, I didn’t just miss the rich Florentine culture but also my big Italian appetite.
-Aperitivo, Antipasto, Primo, Secondo!
-Gosh, my love for fresh spaghetti, tagliatelle, fettuccine, penne, and rigatoni only grew BIGGER after my departure.
-Luckily, I can still scarf down fresh pasta anywhere in the world (although not nearly as good).
-As long as pasta is cooked and unseasoned, they are perfectly safe for dogs to devour UNLESS your dog has wheat allergies.
+As long as pasta is cooked and unseasoned, they are safe for Yorkies to devour UNLESS he has wheat allergies.
 However, because pasta doesn’t offer any real nutrients for dogs, they should not be part of their regular diet.
-When serving spaghetti to your Yorkie, please make sure you cut up the pieces for easy swallowing.
-Enhance the dish with some unseasoned colorful veggies (or meat, if you’d like)!
+When serving spaghetti to your Yorkie, please make sure you chop up the pieces for easy swallowing.
+Enhance the dish with some unseasoned colorful veggies or succulent meat, whatever suits your Yorkie’s belly!

 How Dogs Can TRAIN Humans